kkb-10/CodeForces-AC-submission/README.md

 - no of submission pages
 - path of your local repo
 - partymember id using inspect element
+- starting page from where scraping will start

 Make sure you provide an empty folder path to save your submission.